Mountain Bike

 Nicoya Peninsula

-For a less physically demanding, more laid back Pura Vida style mountain bike ride, try this E- Moutnain Bike Tour from Samara to Nosara on the rural route, which takes you through quiet back roads with little to no traffic.
+For a less physically demanding, more laid back Pura Vida style mountain bike ride, try an E- Moutnain Bike Tour from Samara to Nosara on the rural route, which takes you through quiet back roads with little to no traffic.
 The back roads in the Nicoya Peninsula are not easy, but they represent the true essence of the region.

 This option presents a healthy challenge, both to your senses and your fitness level, but the eBike ensures the ride remains enjoyable and manageable.
 As you pedal through the countryside, you’ll get a true taste of Costa Rica’s rustic charm, passing through serene landscapes untouched by crowds.